Falcon 9 first-stage landing tests

 The Falcon 9 first-stage landing tests were a series of controlled-descent flight tests conducted by SpaceX between 2013 and 2016.
-Since 2017, the first stage of Falcon 9 missions has been routinely landed if the rocket performance allowed it, and if SpaceX chose to recover the stage.
+Since 2017, the first stage of Falcon 9 rockets are routinely landed if the performance requirements of the launch allow.

 The program's objective was to reliably execute controlled re-entry, descent and landing (EDL) of the Falcon 9 first stage into Earth's atmosphere after the stage completes the boost phase of an orbital spaceflight.
 The first tests aimed to touch down vertically in the ocean at zero velocity.
 Later tests attempted to land the rocket precisely on an autonomous spaceport drone ship (a barge commissioned by SpaceX to provide a stable landing surface at sea) or at Landing Zone 1 (LZ-1), a concrete pad at Cape Canaveral.
 The first ground landing at LZ-1 succeeded in December 2015, and the first landing at sea on a drone ship in April 2016.
 The second landed booster, B1021, was the first to fly again in March 2017, and was recovered a second time.